Frequently Asked Questions

 Source: Resolution Foundation analysis of Labour Force Survey (2014).
 Office for National Statistics

-If you are carrying out a Review in order to provide information to an investor / funder,
+If you are carrying out a Report in order to provide information to an investor / funder,

 then the results may well be seen to be most convincing if based on team consensus.

-A Review made by an individual could be used to create a personal review of workforce
+A Report made by an individual could be used to create a personal review of workforce

 quality before presenting to a Board of Directors or Senior Managment Team.